kreationsbyran/KBSlideshow/README.md

 2. Move the contents into the root directory of your SilverStripe installation.
 3. Go to http://your.site/dev/build?flush

+##### Additionally (optional)
+KBSlideshow works well together with [SortableGridField](https://github.com/UndefinedOffset/SortableGridField) which allows for drag-and-drop sorting of the slides.

 ### Usage
 ##### In Template